chwag/Neurosim/README.md

 # Neurosim

-A simulation of the neural membrane after Hodgkin-Huxley and Morris-Lecar
+A simulation of the neural membrane after Hodgkin-Huxley, Morris-Lecar and Fitzhugh